-Once again, Faculty College will convene at UW-Richland, in Richland Center … this year from Tuesday, May 27 through Friday, May 30, 2014.
+Once again, Faculty College will convene at UW-Richland, in Richland Center from Tuesday, May 27 through Friday, May 30, 2014.
 Faculty College is the UW System's premier faculty development event.
 Each year, Faculty College hosts approximately 100 faculty and instructional academic staff from across the UW System for three days of intensive exploration of teaching, learning, and curricular issues.

 The 2014-15 Wisconsin Teaching Fellow(s) and Scholar(s) are expected to attend.
 In addition, UW-Superior is invited to nominate up to four faculty or teaching academic staff members.